xieweiAlex/English_Learning/words/2022/words-Feb.md

+However, it’s important to mention that intermittent fasting and/or skipping breakfast does not **suit** everyone.
+The effects vary by individual.

+His favourite tipple was rum and lemon.
+They saw the gleam of a lamp ahead.
+Why are people so full of gloom and doom?
+He never allowed his work to impinge on his private life.
+She is the most vocal and pertinacious of all the critics of the policy.
+We knew we were in for a pretty long, jejune evening.

+I wasn't actually sick but I felt **lousy**.

+How the **righteous** love to **bemoan** their role in middle management, and condemn those who actually might have an effect on the world.

+CEO and founder Anthony Wood has always **turned a blind eye** to the market in favor of building a great long-term business, and today is no different.

+He was wearing a **burgundy** polyester jacket. -
+I tossed my husband's dishes into the **sudsy** water. -
+You need manual **dexterity** to be good at video games.
+Markets appeared to get some **respite** overnight as S&P 500 futures climbed 0.5%.
+Yet these gains are **tactical**.
+Even as Mr Putin has won them, in a longer-lasting and more **strategic** sense he has lost ground, by **galvanizing** NATO, pushing Ukraine and the West together and driving Russia further into **autarky** and **repression**. -
+War would make all these things worse, and turn Ukraine into a **running sore**, bleeding Russia of money and men.

+Your lips had a **dalliance** with the lips of another woman. -
+The **stone-hearted** **miser** **plagued** by the ghost of Christmas past. -

+He lived on the street as a **vagrant**. -
+She **affixes** her real name to her writings.

+She's very **thorough** and **conscientious**.
+Meanwhile, vulnerable narcissists can be quiet and **reserved**.

+The answer was lost in **a shout of** **ribald** laughter. -
+**glutinous** rice. -
+I think you guys are blowing this **out of proportion**.
-The 2 year old was "screaming and bleeding profusely."
+The 2 year old was "screaming and bleeding **profusely**."
 She was given first aid by a medic on-site.

-Practice human interaction and social comportment.
+Practice human interaction and social **comportment**. -
-The British charachter is often said to be phlegmatic. -
+The British charachter is often said to be **phlegmatic**.
-The four temperaments are: choleric, melancholic, phlegmatic and sanguine. -
+The four temperaments are: **choleric**, melancholic, **phlegmatic** and sanguine. -

 **orgiastic** festivity
 **stoniness** in politics.